andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/replace-magic-strings-with-enumerations-in-swift.md

 Specifically, <a title="Apple Developer Documentation - Enumerations with Raw Values" href="https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html#//apple_ref/doc/uid/TP40014097-CH12-XID_228" target="_blank">Enumerations with pre-populated default values (called <em>raw values</em>)</a>.

-By creating an Enumeration that stores raw String values, I was able to encapsulate what would otherwise be &#8220;magic strings&#8221; in a type-safe construct for easier, cleaner use in my code.
+By creating an Enumeration that stores raw String values, I was able to encapsulate what would otherwise be "magic strings&#8221; in a type-safe construct for easier, cleaner use in my code.

 ## The Gist

 Consider this fabricated example:

-I have a storyboard with one main View Controller that connects to three other View Controllers through three segues:  &#8220;otherScreenSegue1&#8221;, &#8220;otherScreenSegue2&#8221;, and &#8220;otherScreenSegue3&#8221; as defined in the utilities panel in Xcode.
+I have a storyboard with one main View Controller that connects to three other View Controllers through three segues:  "otherScreenSegue1&#8221;, "otherScreenSegue2&#8221;, and "otherScreenSegue3&#8221; as defined in the utilities panel in Xcode.

 An Enumeration encapsulating those segue identifiers might look something like this: